amuldotexe/JS-TS-notes-2023/ReadMe.md

     - to ask for explaination of all the new keywords & concepts encountered in the above 2 steps
 - Make notes of the above ChatGPT inputs
 - Share the notes using carbon.now.sh to twitter as a thread
+    - Not more than 40 lines of code in 1 screenshot